HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install all available updates using "Software Update" in System Settings.

-Now we need to patch the GPU in order to have graphic acceleration in macOS Monterey, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) for that.
-We already have our EFI ready for OCLP.
+We need to patch the GPU to have graphics acceleration in macOS Monterey, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) for that.

 - Download the latest version of [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).